waydabber/BetterDisplay/README.md

 The app saves the dummy display configuratio and automatically restore it upon next restart.

+## Compatibility

-The app and instructions was tested on Monterey RC (hopefully it works on Big Sur as well).
+The app and instructions were tested on an M1 MBA and mini running Monterey but according to reports works on Big Sur as well.

 ## Build and Installation